Kate Calvin

 Kate P. Calvin (November 4, 1856 - April 9, 1936) was the only woman among Montana State College's first three professors and the first music professor.
+One quad of the dormitory at Montana State College, Quad B, is named after Kate Calvin.

 Early life

 Kate P. Calvin was born on November 4, 1856.
 She studied piano in the United States and Germany.